jrnd-io/jr/Readme.md

 - put it in another directory and use the `--templateFileName` flag to directly refer to it
 - embed it directly in the command using the `--template` flag

-For a quick and dirty test, you can refer a template like this:
+For a quick and dirty test, a good option is to directly point to a template:

 ```bash
 jr run --templateFileName ~/.jr/templates/user.tpl
 ```

-For an even quicker and dirtier test, you can embed directly a template in the command like this:
+For an even quicker and dirtier test, the best option is to embed directly a template in the command:

 ```bash
 jr run --template "name:{{name}}"